sdemchenko/kyiv-table-tennis/schedule_en.md

 * 11:30 AM.
 "Pokolinnia".
 A non-ranking tournament 0-100.
 * 12:00 PM.
 "Pechersk".
 A ranking tournament 0-30.
 * 3:00 PM .
 "Orion".
 A kids' open tournament.
-* 3:00 PM.
-"Volia".
-A ranking tournament (the limit is announced in the chat on Thursday).
 * 4:00 PM - 8:00 PM.
 "Pechersk".
 A ladder competition.
 * 4:00 PM - 10:30 PM.
 "Volia".
 An evening ladder competition.
 * 5:00 PM.
 "Volia".
 A non-ranking tournament 0-15 (not every Sunday).